-Enacted under the National Defense Authorization Act for 2003; select veterans who are retired from military service and have service connected disabilities are entitled to both retirement pay and VA disability compensation.
+Enacted under the National Defense Authorization Act for 2003; select veterans who are retired from military service and have service connected disabilities are entitled to both retirement compensation and VA disability pay.
 However, there are rules and restrictions (aren’t there always) on who is eligible to collect both pots of money and at what levels.

 What is CDRP?

 The idea behind CDRP is that while military members who retire receive their retirement pay by their service alone, the additional disability pay was also earned by those who unfortunately suffered service-related disabilities as well.
 Veteran advocacy groups argue that the two payments should be completely separate.
 In most cases, if you are retired and rated above 50%, you do not need to apply for CDRP, it will be automatically applied to your paychecks.
 You can see below how the VA benefit is offset until the veteran reaches the 50% rating mark, then it is added instead of offsetting the retirement amount.

 Can There be a Situation Where I am Owed Back CDRP Pay?